 This plan is currently funded on a pay-as-you-go basis by annual appropriations from the state's General Fund.
 The current contribution levels (member contributions and annual appropriations) are not sufficient to cover annual benefit payments.
-For the fiscal year ending June 30, 2016, total contributions (plan member contributions and state General Fund appropriations) were \$5.2 million and total benefit payments were \$8.5 million.
+For the fiscal year ending June 30, 2018, total contributions (plan member contributions and state General Fund appropriations) were \$8.9 million and total benefit payments were \$8.9 million.

 For the purpose of this valuation, we have recognized that the assets are not sufficient to pay benefits in any future year regardless of future investment income.
-The municipal bond rate is 2.85% (based on the 20-Bond GO rate as of June 30, 2016); and the resulting single discount rate is 2.85%.
+The municipal bond rate is 3.62% (based on the weekly rate closest to but not later than the measurement date of the "20-Year Municipal GO AA Index" as published by Fidelity); and the resulting single discount rate is 3.62%.
+In describing their index, Fidelity notes that the municipal curves are constructed using option-adjusted analytics of a diverse population of over 10,000 tax-exempt securities.